xzrsgis/NickelMiningMap/README.md

  2. Image segmentation: conducting a segmentation of nickel mining areas for selected grids.

 ## Map Preview
-Visualization of the dataset can be found through a Google Earth Engine-based APP:https://ee-xzrs.projects.earthengine.app/view/nickelminingareamapsea
+Visualisation of the dataset can be found through a Google Earth Engine-based APP:https://ee-xzrs.projects.earthengine.app/view/nickelminingareamapsea

 ## Contact US
 Xiaoxin Zhang (xiaoxzh@hku.hk) at the University of Hong Kong.